How to Write the Perfect Abandoned Cart Email

 If your speed score needs improvement, Google will display a list of Optimization Suggestions that are best practices for improving your page speed.
 Recommendations include:

-The HTTPS protocol ensures users are protected when exchanging confidential information online.
+One of the key differences of content SEO vs technical SEO focuses on access and safety issues of the content itself.
+Strong technical SEO sites protect their users’ data with the HTTPS protocol ensures, which protects the exchange of confidential information online.
 HTTPS accomplishes this by adding an extra layer of security called SSL (Secure Sockets Layer) to pass data along.
 In ecommerce, HTTPS would typically be in place on Account and Checkout Pages, ensuring customers are able to transmit personal information to a trusted, secure environment.
 But is it worth implementing HTTPS on the rest of your website?
 Google says yes.

-For example, let’s say your Miva store sells blue cat toys.
-Without URI Management, your Miva URL may look like this:
+For example, let’s say your ecommerce store sells wholesale cat toys.
+Without URI Management, your URL may look like this:

 At a glance, it’s not readily apparent to the end user what they can expect to find if they follow this link.
-On the other hand, Miva’s URI Management helps shorten your URL, highlight the keyword and in general make it more readable to website users:
+URL SEO best practices suggest a shortened your URL, highlighting the keyword while making the address more readable/memorable to website users:

 Miva Account Manager, Brian Carver, boasts almost a decade of experience in Search Engine Optimization, web development, online marketing and advertising.
 In addition to the Miva blog, Brian has leveraged his digital marketing expertise as a contributor the San Diego Reader and San Diego CityBeat.